raygun101/MarkupKit/README.md

 }?>
 ```

-Inline templates are generally used when a set of properties are only applicable to the current document, and external templates are used when the properties may be shared by multiple documents.
-External templates are cached so that their contents do not need to be reloaded each time they are referenced.
+Inline templates are generally used when a set of properties are only applicable to the current document, and external templates when properties may be shared by multiple documents.
+Note that external templates are cached so that their contents do not need to be reloaded each time they are referenced.

-Multiple `properties` PIs may be specified in a single document.
+Multiple `properties` PIs may be specified in a single markup document.
 Their contents are merged into a single collection of templates available to the document.
-If the same template is defined by multiple template specifications, the contents of the templates are merged into a single dictionary.
-The most recently defined values take precedence.
+If the same template is defined by multiple PIs, their contents are merged into a single template dictionary, with the most recently defined values taking precedence.

 #### Applying Templates
 Templates are applied to view instances using the reserved "class" attribute.
 The value of this attribute refers to the name of a template defined within the current document.
 All property values defined by the template are applied to the view.
 Nested properties, such as "titleLabel.font", are supported.

-For example, given the preceding template definition, the following markup would produce a label reading "Hello, World!" in 24-point Helvetica with horizontally centered text:
+For example, given the preceding template definition, the following markup would produce a label reading "Hello, World!" in 24-point Helvetica, with horizontally centered text:

 ```xml
 <UILabel class="greeting" text="Hello, World!"/>